cartant/eslint-plugin-rxjs-angular/docs/rules/prefer-composition.md

 ## Options

-This rule accepts a single option which is an object with a `checkDecorators` and `superClass` properties
+This rule accepts a single option which is an object with a `checkDecorators` and `superClass` properties.

 The `checkDecorators` property is an array containing the names of the decorators that determine whether or not a class is checked.
 By default, `checkDecorators` is `["Component"]`.